How to Refer to Crime Lab Employees in Your Crime Fiction Novel

 The QA/QC manager at my old lab used to tell us “If it wasn’t documented, it didn’t happen.”
-He or she helps put quality systems in place for all aspects of crime laboratory work.
+They help put quality systems in place for all aspects of crime laboratory work.
 Everything that forensic scientists and other lab personnel do is governed by some sort of policy.
 QA/QC managers maintain the integrity of these policies and help with accreditation.
 They also keep track of training records, coordinate competency testing, prepare and coordinate audits (external and internal), and more.

 Some labs may have supervisors directly below the managers (or some variation of this).
 In my old lab, the managers managed multiple forensic disciplines, and there were casework supervisors for each discipline.
 The supervisors were directly involved in the technical aspects of casework and managed the employees below them.